-The “endearing misfit” has been a popular character in books over the last few years, with several wildly popular books featuring characters that might fall under this heading.
+Books about loners, endearing misfits, and underdogs have been popular over the last few years, with several wildly popular books featuring characters that might fall into these categories.

 Perhaps the thing that we like most about these books is rooting for the underdog.
 Sometimes it just feels good to root for a great character!

-I grabbed this sweet middle grade book on a whim, not realizing it's a graphic novel and a memoir of the author’s own experience navigating elementary school as a deaf child who uses hearing aids.
+This graphic novel is a memoir of the author’s own experience navigating elementary school as a deaf child who uses hearing aids.
 Cece wants more than anything to find a true friend, but she feels like her hearing aids and her deafness create a barrier between herself and the other kids.
 They either treat her too differently or forget to speak so she can lip read and understand.
 Cece soon realizes that she may have differences, but they can be good and even give her superpowers.
 This is an excellent book to share with kids to discuss the feelings of people who have differing abilities, and how they can view their own differences positively.
-More info →

-I've been hearing about this book for months, and I found it just as delightful as so many other readers.
 Ove is a solitary curmudgeon who is set in his ways and unreserved in his criticism of anyone who crosses his path.
 “Hell is other people” could well be Ove’s mantra.
 But behind his rough exterior is a sweet, sad backstory and a soft-hearted man committed to his morals who is about to have his world rocked by several people (and a cat) who refuse to be held off by a few cranky words.
 Ove is by turns funny, sad, and heartwarming.
 It’s delightful to watch his persistent new friends chip away at his hard shell to find the kind man lurking within.